EloraPeter/Momentum/README.md

 Complete the onboarding wizard to add your first skill.
 Optionally sign up or log in (via email or magic link) for cross-device syncing.
 Add skills, set milestones, log daily practice, and build momentum!
 Unlock Styled to Sell Mode with the code from the Styled to Sell Kit to access structured creative goals.
-Don’t have the Kit?  href="https://selar.com/17h5n6"> Get it here.</a>
+Don’t have the Kit? <a href="https://selar.com/17h5n6"> Get it here.</a>

 Installation